INTERVIEW-Egypt plans new stimulus package in early 2014 -minister

 The package will likely be equal to or larger than a 22.3 billion Egyptian pound ($3.2 billion) package announced in August, trade minister Mounir Fakhry Abdel Nour told Reuters in an interview on Wednesday.

-Egypt's economy, crippled by more than two and a half years of social and political turmoil, has been supported in recent months by funding from several Gulf Arab states.
+Egypt's economy, crippled by social and political turmoil since Hosni Mubarak was ousted as president in early 2011, has been supported in recent months by funding from several Gulf Arab states.

 Saudi Arabia, Kuwait and the United Arab Emirates promised a combined $12 billion in loans, grants and fuel shipments after the army deposed Islamist President Mohamed Mursi in July following mass protests against his Brotherhood-dominated rule.

-(Additional reporting by Ehab Farouk and Nadia El Gowely; Editing by Patrick Werr)
+(Additional reporting by Ehab Farouk and Nadia El Gowely; Editing by Patrick Werr, John Stonestreet)